-Common size financial statements are a form of financial statement analysis that shows the actual dollar amounts for a balance sheet or income statement as well as the relative percentages for each one of the dollar amount items.
+The common size financial statements definition is a form of financial statement analysis that shows the actual dollar amounts for a balance sheet or income statement as well as the relative percentages for each one of the dollar amount items.

 Analysts use common size financial statements to help them understand certain businesses on a new level.
 By looking at a common size percentage, an analyst can easily see where the company is very cost effective or not.
 Then they can look at the strategy of the company.
 There are two types of common size financial statements.